BDC Hamburger Icon

 There are a few types of 401(k) plans, including the following popular ones:

-• Traditional 401(k)s: In a traditional 401(k) plan, the money an employee chooses to invest in the plan is pretax.
+• Traditional 401(k): In a traditional 401(k) plan, the money an employee chooses to invest in the plan is pretax.
 In other words, the money they contribute comes out of their paycheck before taxes are deducted.
 However, they will pay taxes on the money when they withdraw it from their retirement account.

 • Roth 401(k): With a Roth 401(k) plan, money comes out of an employee’s paycheck after taxes have been deducted.
-Because the taxes were paid upfront, employees won’t pay taxes on the money when they withdraw it.
-It’s a popular option for employees who aren’t concerned about immediately reducing tax liabilities and want to grow assets tax-free over time.
+Because the taxes were paid upfront, employees won’t pay taxes on qualified withdrawals in retirement — including both contributions and investment earnings.

 What are the benefits of offering a 401(k) plan to employees?